CLS-Genetics/CLS-Genetics.github.io/docs/PRS.md

 [Next Steps PGIs](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9438)
 [MCS PGIs](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=9437)

 The current PGI have been developed using a clumping and thresholding (C+T) approach, implemented in [PRSice-2](https://choishingwan.github.io/PRSice/), across five p-value thresholds.
 Full details on the approach used are given in the [UKDS documentation](https://doc.ukdataservice.ac.uk/doc/9440/mrdoc/pdf/ukds_user_guide_cls_pgis.pdf).

+Future releases of the PGI will include additional traits and PGI generated with model-based approaches e.g., LDpred2.

+## PGI pipeline code
 The pipeline code used to generate the PGI is available on the [CLS Data GitHub](https://github.com/CLS-Data/CLS_PGI_repository).

-Future releases of the PGI will include additional traits and PGI generated with model-based approaches e.g., LDpred2.

 ## Current PGI available via the UKDS (v1.0, first release: 03/09/2025)
 **Anthropometrics**